 Collaboration is the watchword right now, and that certainly applies to bolstering the capacity and efficiency of our networks.
 One form of collaboration that can create more efficient and cost-effective network connectivity and throughput involves the use of an Internet Exchange Point (IXP) and takes the form of local peering.

-- Keeping local traffic local: This reduces latencies, router hops, and “jitter” (variability in delay), which means less to go wrong.
+- Keeping local traffic local: This reduces latency, router hops, and “jitter” (variability in delay), which means less to go wrong.
 This is critical for video conferencing and voice-over-IP (VoIP).

 - Improving network robustness: Having more places for network providers to exchange traffic in the region allows for more alternative paths even if one path is down.
 Removing the need for traffic to traverse “long-haul fiber paths” between cities decreases the chances of disruption.